topfreegames/pitaya-admin/README.md

 * **Requirements**

-  As stated above, in order for documentation routes to work, you will need to implement a remote for pitaya's auto documentation.
-A simple example is presented below.
+  As stated above, in order for documentation routes to work, you will need to implement on the server a [remote](https://pitaya.readthedocs.io/en/latest/API.html#remotes) for pitaya's auto documentation.
+If you want to be able to retrieve the documentation for a server type, lets say connector, you have to create the following remote on the connector.

 ```golang
 func (c *ConnectorRemote) Docs(ctx context.Context, flag *protos.DocMsg) (*protos.Doc, error) {